-Are Nitrates Pollutants or Nutrients?,
+Transcript: Are Nitrates Pollutants or Nutrients?

-And the only reason we’re worried about nitrates is that they form nitrites, which, again, under certain cirumstances can form nitrosamines.
-The nitrites themselves are fine—in fact amazing—that what all the new beet juice and blood pressure evidence I showed points to. — The nitrates turn into nitrites which turns into nitric oxide, which helps are arteries and athletic performance.
-So as long as nitrites turn into N.O.; we’re good.
+And the only reason we’re worried about the nitrates is that they form nitrites, which, again, under certain circumstances, can form nitrosamines.
+The nitrites themselves are fine—in fact, amazing.
+That’s what all the new beets and blood pressure evidence I showed points to.
+And the nitrates turn into nitrites, which turn into nitric oxide, which helps our arteries and athletic performance.
+So as long as nitrites turn into NO [nitric oxide], we’re good.
 It’s only when they turn into nitrosamines that they cause trouble.

-To see any graphs, charts, graphics, images, and quotes to which Dr. Greger may be referring watch the above video.
+To see any graphs, charts, graphics, images, and quotes to which Dr. Greger may be referring, watch the above video.
 This is just an approximation of the audio contributed by Dianne Moore.